mshava/NodebotsOpenDay/BattleBot.md

 ![Battle bot](./images/battlebot_done.jpg)

-Attach the Arduino to the chassis - make sure the green dot is on top.
+This are all the parts that you will be using.

+To name a few:

+* 2x Servos, the black blocks are the engines
+* The Arduino, is the brain - this is a micro controller
+* A cable to attach it to the PC
+* AA batteries & a battery holder

 ![Battle bot](./images/battlebot_1.jpg)

+Attach:
+  * the Arduino to the chassis - make sure the green dot is on top.
-Attach the servos - to the bottom of the chassis using the 2 cable ties
+  * the servos - to the bottom of the chassis using the 2 cable ties

 ![Battle bot](./images/battlebot_2.jpg)